larchanjo/larchanjo.github.io/_posts/2020-01-05-spring-boot-2.2-and-prometheus-pushgateway-with-micrometer.md

 ---
-title: "Spring boot 2.2 and Prometheus Pushgateway with Micrometer"
+title: "Spring boot 2.2 and Prometheus Push Gateway with Micrometer"
 summary: "This is a tutorial using Spring Boot 2.2 and Prometheus Push Gateway with Micrometer"
 tags:
     - " #java"